gwencitaaa/portfolio/README.md

 **Day 5 SPRINT**

+*To do*
+Today, I need to:
+- check what I've done carefully against the rubric
+- fill in gaps
+- get the Work page looking good at any size (the color boxes look weird when reduced in size)
+- finalise design elements
+- write the short responses to the 3 questions.

 *Audio files*
 Today I had headspace to think about how the site is reflecting my personality, as required in the brief.
 I thought it would be nice to have an audio file on the welcome and about pages and looked into this.

-I did some research and foudn that using 'audio' and 'controls', it's now possible to do this with HTML.
+I found that using 'audio' and 'controls', it's now possible to add audio files into a webpage with HTML.
 So I recorded a couple of audio files using vocaroo.com (screenshot below) and downloaded them, then added them to my source files.

 Vocaroo